migtools/oadp-capstone/README.md

 # Step 2: Install OCS from OperatorHub

 Navigate to the OpenShift console.
 Under the Administrator view, go to Operators on the left tab and click on OperatorHub.
 Search for the OpenShift Container Storage operator in the search bar.
 Click on it to install and subscribe to the operator.
-Make sure to install it under the oadp-operator namespace.
+Make sure to install it under the openshift-storage namespace.

 ![OCS OperatorHub](/images/ocs_operatorhub.png)

-If you go to Installed Operators and select the openshift-operator project, you should see the OpenShift Container Storage operator successfully installed:
+If you go to Installed Operators and select the openshift-storage project, you should see the OpenShift Container Storage operator successfully installed:

 ![OCS Installed](/images/ocs_installed.png)